KhronosGroup/OpenCL-CLHPP/README.md

     installation.

-To get external dependencies needed for testing, use `--recursive` when cloning the repository, or run `git submodule update --init`.
+To get external dependencies needed for testing, use `--recursive` when cloning the repository, or run `git submodule update --init --recursive`.

 You may need to tell CMake where to find the OpenCL headers and libraries, using the variables `OPENCL_INCLUDE_DIR` and `OPENCL_LIB_DIR`.